fhaller75/howtos/git-branching.md

 ## Production
 `master`
-is the current Production branch (protected: forced push is blocked by gitlab) Once validated, a release branch should be merged into master just before to deploy in Production.
+is the current Production branch (protected: forced push is blocked by gitlab).
+Once validated, a release branch should be merged into master just before to deploy in Production.
 ```bash
 git checkout master